When will we return to campus to work?

 Yes.
 We are delaying non-essential business travel for the fall semester to both be fiscally responsible and to limit exposure and possible spread of COVID-19 back to our campus.
 Members of the Executive Leadership Team can approve essential business travel arrangements.

-If you are planning to travel domestically for personal reasons, please use extreme caution, follow the CDC Travel Guidelines to help protect our community and review Lipscomb's Travel Planning guidelines.
+If you are planning personal travel, please use extreme caution, follow the CDC Travel Guidelines to help protect our community and review and follow Lipscomb's Travel Planning guidelines.

 Currently off-campus visitors are not allowed on campus.
 However, in the limited situations where an off-campus visitor is approved for a critical business purpose, the guest is required to first check in at the "Welcome Center" in the George Shinn Event Center.
 Deans and Senior Leadership Team members may request approval by emailing COVIDquestions@lipscomb.edu.
 If you receive approval to invite a person to campus, please provide them with this information.
 The Welcome Center will be open beginning August 24.
 Visitors who have checked may proceed directly to their destination on campus.